mahadevthapa/Python_Data_Analytics/README.md

 ## ✅ Conclusion

 This project provided valuable insight into the evolving U.S. data job market.
-It emphasized the need to balance **foundational skills** like SQL and Excel with **high-paying specialized tools** like GitLab and Oracle.
+It emphasized the need to balance **foundational skills** like SQL, Python and Excel with **high-paying specialized tools** like GitLab and Oracle.
 This analysis is a useful roadmap for anyone aiming to make strategic, data-driven decisions in their data analytics career.

 ---